 Pre-Icebreaker Meet Up

 The conference icebreaker can be a daunting experience to attend alone but it is a great event to go along to.
-We are organising a friendly pre-icebreaker meet up for cryospheric ECSs.
-We will meet up, have a chat, eat some cake and then head to the EGU conference centre together in time for the main icebreaker.
+We are organising a friendly pre-icebreaker meet up for cryospheric and polar ECSs.
+We will meet up, have a chat, have a coffee/beer/cake and then head to the EGU conference centre together in time for the main icebreaker.
 Keep your eyes on the Facebook event for more details!

-There will be a return of the infamous joint APECS and EGU Cryosphere division night out – come and join us for Viennese food and drinks and plenty of laughs!
-If you want to travel from the conference centre together, we will meet after the poster session at 18:50 at the main entrance (look for the blue and white EGU Cryosphere signs!) or you can meet us at Zwölf-Apostelkeller at 19:30.
-Two important things to do if you would like to come:
+This year we are there will be a return of the infamous Cryo meet-up with a small change – it will be a drinks only event this year (it was simply too big and hectic with everyone eating last year!).
+So come along and meet some fellow cryo-people old and new.
+If you want to travel from the conference centre together, we will meet after the ECS Networking Event at 20:00 at the main entrance (look for the blue and white EGU Cryosphere signs!) or you can meet us at Brandauer Bierbögen from 20:30.

-- Please remember to bring cash to pay for your own meal and drinks (it is possible to pay by card, but it will be very slow if 50+ people are trying to do it!)
+Please remember to bring cash to pay for your own drinks (it will be very slow if 50+ people are trying to pay by card!)

 Follow the Facebook event for updates and hopefully see plenty of faces old and new there 😀

-There are many courses running at EGU this year – we have highlighted a few below, but be sure to check out the full list in the online program (see above) as well as this helpful guide to “Session of special interest to Early Career Scientists (ECS)” published by EGU.
+There are so many courses and sessions running at EGU this year – we have highlighted a few below, but be sure to check out the full list in the online program (see above) as well as this helpful guide to “Session of special interest to Early Career Scientists (ECS)” published by EGU and this blog post “What is on for ECSs at EGU” by Oliver Trani the EGU Communications officer.

 Held first thing on Monday morning, this could be just the session you need to get your week off to a productive start!